-Despite the current widespread use and environmental presence of REE, regulatory frameworks for these elements remain underdeveloped, with no specific regulatory restrictions for REE, not even drinking water standards for human health protection [18].
-However, regulatory restrictions have been implemented in China, where the critical average daily intake has been established at 70 μg/kg·day for the sum of REE, equivalent to 4.2 mg per person.
-Additionally, comprehensive screening programs for REE in soils and sediments have been conducted throughout China and Japan.
-It means an important regulatory gap that has become increasingly concerning as evidence of REE toxicity continues to accumulate from both animal studies and human exposure scenarios [38][39].
+Despite the current widespread use and environmental presence of REE, regulatory frameworks for these elements remain underdeveloped, with no specific regulatory restrictions for REE, not even drinking water standards for human health protection^[18].
+It means an important regulatory gap that has become increasingly concerning as evidence of REE toxicity continues to accumulate from both animal studies and human exposure scenarios^{[38][39]}.
 The lack of comprehensive safety data and regulatory guidelines has led to growing concern among public health professionals and environmental scientists regarding the potential long-term health effects of chronic low-level exposure to REE, which remain poorly understood.
-Thus, current exposure assessment methodologies might be inadequate for evaluating the risks associated with REE exposure considering their chemical properties and biological behavior [28][40].

-Scientific evidence indicates that REE can trigger cellular stress responses, compromise mitochondrial integrity, and adversely impact multiple organ systems [27][28][41].
-Potential adverse effects affect pulmonary, cardiac, gastrointestinal, reproductive, and neurological functions, with toxicity patterns influenced by compound structure, exposure pathway, dosage levels, and contact duration [28][30][42].
+Thus, current exposure assessment methodologies might be inadequate for evaluating the risks associated with REE exposure considering their chemical properties and biological behavior [40][28].
+Scientific evidence indicates that REE can trigger cellular stress responses, compromise mitochondrial integrity, and adversely impact multiple organ systems [41][27][28].
+Potential adverse effects affect pulmonary, cardiac, gastrointestinal, reproductive, and neurological functions, with toxicity patterns influenced by compound structure, exposure pathway, dosage levels, and contact duration [30][42][28].
 It makes toxicity assessment highly challenging and necessitating the development of specific therapeutic approaches that differ from traditional heavy metal chelation strategies.
 The primary toxicological mechanism underlying REE-associated health effects involves cellular oxidative stress modulation [43], like redox pathways documented in other metallic elements, but the unique coordination chemistry and biological distribution of REE create specific challenges for developing effective antidote treatments [44]